AqdasZishan/Real-Time-Code-Editor-Collaboration-Tool/README.md

 # Real-Time-Code-Editor-Collaboration-Tool

-To run type on terminal

 go to server folder

+To run go to terminal

 type : npm install